thapapradeep884/week-5/README.md

 ## 4 package.xml

-These lines should be added to package.xml.
+To package.xml, these lines should be added.

 ```
 <depend>geometry_msgs</depend>